 SMC members are of all races, religions, ethnic groups, and lifestyles, from all over the United States and abroad.
 The main thing that we have in common is our belief that a woman can successfully raise a child on her own.
 Check out photos of some of our members and their children.

-We have members all over, and chapters in most major metropolitan areas of the US including, among others, Atlanta, Austin, Boston, Chicago, Dallas, DC/Virginia, Denver, Indianapolis, Los Angeles, Minneapolis, New York, Philadelphia, Portland, Raleigh/Durham, San Francisco, Seattle, Toronto (Canada) and more.
+We have chapters in most major metropolitan areas of the US including, among others, Atlanta, Austin, Boston, Chicago, Dallas, DC/Virginia, Denver, Indianapolis, Los Angeles, Minneapolis, New York, Philadelphia, Portland, Raleigh/Durham, San Francisco, Seattle, Toronto (Canada) and more.
 Whether or not there is a chapter near you, if you join, you will receive a list of members in your area and contact information for them.